rtmigo/dmk_py/README.md

 3) **ChaCha20** encrypts the block data using the 256-bit private key (2) and
    newly generated  96-bit **block nonce**.

-4) The encrypted data of the block starts with a 36-byte header.
-Among other data the decrypted header contains the secret key in plain text.
-The header is followed by the **header checksum**, which is a 256-bit **Blake2s** hash.
+4) The encrypted data of the block starts with a 40-byte header.
+This header contains the secret key in plain text, and some other information.
+   The header is followed by the **header checksum**, which is a 160-bit **Blake2s** hash.
 The checksum itself is also in the encrypted stream.

-   Putting it all together, we mutually check, in crazy combinations, the exact match between a 32-byte private key, a 32-byte checksum, and a secret name up to 24 bytes long.
+   When decrypting, we are directly or indirectly checking that all components match each other:
+   - 32-byte private key (256-bit key that decrypts the data)
+   - 20-byte header checksum (160-bit hash)
+   - decrypted secret name up to 28 bytes long
+   - the secret name provided by user

-   If everything matches everything, this eliminates private key collisions and checksum collisions.
+   If everything matches everything, it is a more than 53 bytes match.
+   We also verified that this is not a private key collision or a checksum collision.
+Still not deterministic, but more likely than any conceivable coincidence.
 This is indeed a block related to the given secret name.
-Still not deterministic, but more likely than any conceivable coincidence.

    We also made sure that the data decryption is proceeding correctly.

 5) **CRC-32** checksum verifies the entry data decrypted from the block.